mcfly1885/bash-utility-scripts/MultiPackages/README.md

 First, the script check if:
 - the user has sudo privileges
-- the user give a parameter
+- the user gives a path as prameter
-- the file given as parameter exists on given path
+- the file exists on given path
 - the file on given path is a text file

 If the user input pass the checks the script will
 - update the repositories
 - get the txt file
-- shows its content
+- show its content
 - asks for confirmation to user.

 If user confirm, the script will install the given list of packages.